tidepool-org/development/charts/tidepool/0.1.6/README.md

 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 The default configuration  includes an embedded Mongo database and a Gloo API Gateway.
-You may access the Tidepool Web Service at port 80 of the `gateway-proxy` service using kubectl port-forwarding:
+You may access the Tidepool Web Service at port 8080 of the `gateway-proxyy-v2` service using kubectl port-forwarding:

 ```console
 kubectl port-forward svc/gateway-proxy 8080